-Lafayette Creek (Figure 3)
+Lafayette Creek

-Originating in south central Walton County, the Lafayette Creek drainage basin is located northeast of Freeport, Florida.
+Originating in south central Walton County, the Lafayette Creek drainage basin is located northeast of Freeport, Florida (see Figure 3).
 The main stem of the creek begins about seven miles east of Freeport and runs due west for about six miles before it turns south and empties into LaGrange Bayou/Choctawhatchee Bay.
-Any proposed acquisitions will protect a portion of Magnolia and Wolf creeks, both of which are significant tributaries to Lafayette Creek.
-Also, additional purchases along the creek will protect many diverse natural communities and habitat types.
+Purchases with the Priority Fee Simple or Less than Fee Simple Acquisition Area will protect a portion of Magnolia and Wolf creeks, both of which are significant tributaries to Lafayette Creek, as well as protect many diverse natural communities and habitat types.
 Currently, the District owns 3,160 acres along the creek, including 420 acres for DOT mitigation purposes.